- 01283 537123

 - 50 or fewer employees on average

-- A company's accounts must be filed on public view with the Registrar of Companies.
+A company's accounts must be filed on public view with the Registrar of Companies.
 An annual confirmation statement (CS01) must also be completed online for the Registrar of Companies.
-The fee is £13.
-There is a severe penalty regime in force for failure to file on time.
+The fee is £12.
+There is a penalty regime in force for failure to file on time.

-- Remuneration for directors is subject to both employee's and employer's National Insurance liabilities - currently up to 25.8%.
-For example on a remuneration of £30,000 there may be a NI liability of up to £5,566.61.
-Both the company and its directors are liable to NIC on many benefits in kind, and a form P11D must be prepared for each director, whatever the level of earnings.
-This can lead to extra work in filing a tax claim for reimbursed expenses etc for which individual tax relief is available.
+Remuneration for directors is subject to both employee's and employer's National Insurance liabilities - currently up to 25.8%.
+For example on a remuneration of £30,000 there may be a NI liability of up to £5,387.25.
+Both the company and its directors are liable to NIC on many benefits in kind, and a form P11D must be prepared for those in receipt of any benefits in kind and, in some instances, for reimbursed expenses where ‘checking off’ procedures are not in place for employees or directors.

-- The 'IR35' legislation relating to personal service companies could be relevant, especially for IT contractors and other service providers who work for only one customer.
+The 'IR35' legislation relating to personal service companies could be relevant, especially for contractors and other service providers who work for only one customer.

-- Companies pay tax on capital gains at their corporation tax rate.
-In a company, a capital gain is reflected in the value of its shares and if these are sold a 'double charge' to capital gains tax can arise.
+Companies pay tax on capital gains at their corporation tax rate.
+In a company, a capital gain is reflected in the value of its shares and if these are sold by the company and shares disposed of, a 'double charge' to capital gains tax can arise.
 This may be avoided if assets that are likely to increase in value are owned either outside the company or within a self-administered pension scheme, or if a company is sold complete with its assets

-- An individual has greater flexibility in dealing with trading losses, particularly in the important early years of the business.
+An individual has greater flexibility in dealing with trading losses, particularly in the important early years of the business, although corporation tax losses from 1 April 2017 are more flexible than they have been historically.

 Is it beneficial for you to trade through a limited company?
 Please contact us - we are here to help you through what can sometimes be a maze of options to ensure that you fully understand your options and consequences that are relevant to your situation.
 There can be no substitute for a detailed analysis, and we are happy to help you in any way we can.